 It’s bad enough to receive serious injuries in an automobile accident.
 But it adds insult to injury to learn that a negligent driver has shirked his responsibility to carry adequate automobile insurance to protect innocent victims.
 However, the injured party sometimes has other insurance resources which can help with the financial burden that accompanies personal injury.

 Personal Injury Protection Coverage

-First, as discussed in a previous article, all automobile policies contain personal injury protection (PIP).
+First, all automobile policies contain personal injury protection (PIP).
 Thus, an insured can turn to his own PIP coverage.
 Remember though that the mandatory PIP coverage is only $15,000.00.
 Anyone familiar with the cost of medical services realizes this may be insufficient to cover even one major surgery and hospitalization.
 Therefore, many drivers elect to purchase additional PIP coverage.
 This is particularly important to consider if you do not have health insurance.

 Health Insurance Coverage

 Many people carry health insurance, which can help cover the high cost of medical services.
 Of course, most health insurance policies include deductibles and/ or co-pays which will be incurred by the insured.

 Disability Insurance and Social Security Disability